nabeelvalley/docs/content/blog/2023/24-01/about-rss.md

 - `guid`
 - `content:encoded`

-The above fields are pretty so-so, but the parts I find intriguing are the `guid` which is any unique identifier for an item in a feed, this doesn't have a specific format but just needs to be unique to the feed.
+The above fields are pretty so-so, but the part I find intriguing is the `guid` which is any unique identifier for an item in a feed, this doesn't have a specific format but just needs to be unique to the feed.

 Next, is the `content:encoded` section which is what the feed uses to share it's content - this can either be plain text or HTML, and it's up to the client to figure it out - based on this I suppose you could really share any content or data which is a pretty cool concept